KwongSunny/TOA5T/README.md

     Reactionrole - creates a reaction role post which users can react to to get roles [DONE]

-    Set prefix - allows a moderator to reset the prefix of the bot, in case of bot collision [DONE]

     Setmaxwarnings - changes the default maximum warnings of the server [DONE]

     Warn - warns a user and records in db, if the user has over the max warnings, banthe user [DONE]

 In Development utilities:

+    Set prefix - allows a moderator to reset the prefix of the bot, in case of bot collision, need to refactor "look for previous pinned message and delete"

+    Resetprefix - "need to refactor "look for previous pinned message and delete"

     Help - always needs updates for every command

-    info
+    info [ON HOLD]

     Ban - bans a user permanently by mention or id [NEED TO ADD TEMPBAN TAG]